 It may sound simple but monkey see, monkey do!
 The more you pay attention to your subtle nuances and styles, the quicker your skills will translate to the other side.

 Work on different kinds of passes and traps with each other using only your weak foot.
 Try lobbing it in the air and passing it hard on the ground.
 This will force you to work on trapping it in different ways.
 Unlike the shooting tips, pretend as if your dominant foot has fallen asleep or is temporarily out of service.

 Pro Tip: Don’t revert to passing and trapping with your dominant one.
 Like riding a bike, most of these exercises become muscle memory - so good habits and effort will break through the surface eventually, even if it's tough at first.

 One way you can add some coordination to your weak foot is by juggling with it.
-See how many touches you can get to, and try to get more each time.
+See how many touches you can get to and try to get more each time.
 Another drill you can do to improve coordination in your weak foot is dribbling using only that foot.

-Easy Exercise: Set up a series of cones to dribble through, and make your way through the course by only dribbling with your weak foot.
+Easy Exercise: Set up a series of cones to dribble with and make your way through the course by only dribbling with your weak foot.
 Try to get through the cones more quickly each time you dribble through them